Alfredo Romano Jr

-Alfredo Romano Jr (Mendoza, 1988) is an Argentine businessman, professor and philanthropist, co-creator of "Fundación El Potrero".
-In his youth he was a soccer player at Paris St.Germain (2006).
+Alfredo Romano Jr (Mendoza, 1988) is an Argentine businessman, professor, philanthropist, and co-creator of "Fundación El Potrero".
+In his youth, he was a soccer player at Paris St.Germain (2006).
 He is an independent economist in favor of dollarization of the economy, author of the essay Dolarizar, un camino hacia la estabilidad económica (Literally Dollarization, a path to economic stability).
-He collaborates as analyst in several media.
+He collaborates as an analyst in several media.

 Academic career

 He studied business administration at University of San Andrés.
 He obtained a master's degree in finance (2015) from the same university, and the "Master of Public Administration in Economic Policy Management" from Columbia University (2018).

 He achieved a scholarship by the Wharton School of the University of Pennsylvania, and was also a fellow of the Frankfurt School of Finance & Management in Germany.
 At Universidad Austral he created in 2020, together with Soledad Castro and Gabriel Chaufan, the capital markets degree program at the School of Economics, and has been its director since then.
 He teaches the subject "The Fund" in the Business Administration degree.